 Annual Christmas Cribs Exhibit (mid-December to end of February):

 From early December until almost the end of February this oddball museum puts its gonzo permanent exhibit into storage in favour of the city's annual, and immensely more popular, Christmas Cribs Exhibition (Szopki Krakowskie).
-One of Kraków's most unique and cherished Christmas traditions, these strange creations look like a cross between a gaudy gingerbread house, dollhouse, castle and nativity scene (or something like that), and will be on display here from December 10, 2018 to February 24, 2019, after which the museum is closed until early March while the silver cocks get dusted off and placed back on their mantles.
+One of Kraków's most unique and cherished Christmas traditions, these strange creations look like a cross between a gaudy gingerbread house, dollhouse, castle and nativity scene (or something like that).
+After the Christmas Cribs exhibit, Celestat is closed until early March while the silver cocks get dusted off and placed back on their mantles.

 Show on map